astridx/meinblog/content/posts/joomla/22joomla-parameter.en.md

 +		</fieldset>
 +	</fields>
  </metadata>
 ```

-> The form element `Input` with the type `radio` has a typical look in Joomla.
+> The html form element `input` with the type `radio` has a typical look in Joomla.
 It is called switcher and you create the look using the layout `joomla.form.field.radio.switcher`.
 > ![Joomla Parameter in einem Menüpunkt](/images/j4x22x8.png)

 ```